caespinozaj/PythonGithubApi/README.md

 # PythonGithubApi
 API to use github CLI (gh) in python applications.
+This library is still under development.
 ## Requirements
 It is necessary to have github CLI installed and set up with your account for this to work.
 ## Usage